-2Other Compact provisions are also due to expire in late 2003 if not renegotiated and approved.
-These include (1) certain defense provisions, such as the requirement that the FSM and the RMI refrain from actions that the United States determines are incompatible with U.S. defense obligations (the defense veto), and (2) federal services listed in the Compact.
+2Other Compact provisions are also due to expire in late 2003 if not renewed.
+These include (1) certain defense provisions, such as the requirement that the FSM and the RMI refrain from actions that the United States determines are incompatible with U.S. defense obligations (the defense veto) and (2) federal services listed in the Compact.